Captain's Chair Leg / Knee / Hip Raises

 - Place your forearms are on the pads or bars of the apparatus you are using and grip the handles or bars.
 Your arms should be bent at 90 degrees and your upper arms in a straight line with your sides.

 - Your torso should be straight and your lower back pressed against the pad of the bench if using one.

 - Keep your legs extended and pointing down to the floor.
 This is the start position.

 - Exhale and as you do so, lift your legs up in a smooth arc bending at the knees until your thighs are about parallel to the floor.
 Hold for a count of one.

 - Return to the start position in a smooth, controlled movement while inhaling.

 Do not use momentum or swing your legs to perform this exercise.
 As your strength increases, you can rotate your pelvis forward at the top of the movement to engage more of your lower abdominal muscles.
 You can also keep your legs fully extended throughout the movement to increase the resistance and difficulty of the exercise.

 Related exercises to discover

 Captain's chair leg / knee / hip raises is a gym work out exercise that targets abs and also involves lower back.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Ab crunch machine, hindu / judo push-up / dive bombers and hanging knee raises are related exercise that target the same muscle groups as captain's chair leg / knee / hip raises.
+Double side jackknifes, sit-ups and swiss ball hand off / v-pass are related exercise that target the same muscle groups as captain's chair leg / knee / hip raises.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.